davidkhala/fabric-common/README.md

 - NodeOUs enable and intermediate CA
 - make use of npm jsrsasign
 - make use of softHSM in node-sdk
+- [2.2] what is the lifecycle function for `peer lifecycle chaincode queryapproved`

 ## Fabric weakness
 - fabric RSA key support: